imhmede/imhmede.github.io/index.md

 > Las Vegas, NV, USA.

 ### May 2023
 > **Grant Proposel:** Conveying the Importance of Coding Quality Through Effective Teaching and Automated Assessment of Coding Standards.
-Principal Investigators: Essa Imhmed.
 >
 > Role: Principal Investigators.<br>
 > Funding Source: the ENMU FRID Grant Program, for the period July 2023 – June 2024.